Sorceror/PGRF2024/presentation/slides.md

   - Inspired mainly by Metal & Vulkan
   - Lean into asynchronicity of the web
   - Supported by all main browsers
-- New WSGL ("wig-sil" / "wig-sal") shader language
+- New WGSL ("wig-sil" / "wig-sal") shader language
   - Similar to Rust
   - SPIR-V compilers already exists
 - Realtime rendering & GPGPU